microsoft/Rexl/README.md

 * `cd` to the `src` directory.
 * Run `dotnet test Rexl.sln -c Debug` to run the tests for the debug configuration.
 * Run `dotnet test Rexl.sln -c Release` to run the tests for the release configuration.

+To run tests under Linux or WSL, include the `-p:EnableWindowsTargeting=true` option.

 ### Running Jupyter